Derek Wilkins

 Hanger Steak Recipe

-Published in How To
+Published in Beef

 “Imagine a cut of beef so succulent and flavorful that it tantalizes the taste buds with every bite.
 Enter the hanger steak, a hidden gem prized by chefs, butchers, and culinary aficionados alike.
 Nestled between the rib and the loin, this tender, juicy steak boasts a rich marbling that promises a melt-in-your-mouth experience with every…